Sorry, you need to enable JavaScript to visit this website.

 Scope and contents

-The Youth Policy Implementation Plan 2016 – 2020 sets the following tasks related to the development of voluntary work: to popularize the benefits of volunteering especially voluntary work carried out in public benefit organisations, to promote motivation of young people to participate in volunteering, to develop information system on volunteering opportunities, to organise informative seminars on volunteering and other opportunities in Europe within the EU programmes.
+The Youth Policy Implementation Plan for 2025-2027 sets the following tasks related to the development of voluntary work: to popularize the benefits of volunteering especially voluntary work carried out in public benefit organisations, to promote motivation of young people to participate in volunteering, to develop information system on volunteering opportunities, to organise informative seminars on volunteering and other opportunities in Europe within the EU programmes.

 Responsible authority

-The competent institution responsible for volunteering is the Ministry of Welfare while the State Employment Agency, which is subordinated to the Ministry, is the main administrative body whose responsibility is data collection and facilitation of voluntary work in Latvia.
+The competent institution responsible for volunteering is the Ministry of Welfare, while the State Employment Agency, which is subordinate to the Ministry, is the main administrative body responsible for data collection and for facilitating voluntary work in Latvia.

 Revisions/ Updates